khakhalin/notes/keywords/kubernetes.md

 If the pod fails, you can try to summarize the reasons with `kubectl describe pods my_pod_name`

-ssh into pod: `kubectl exec -it pod_name /bin/sh`
+ssh into pod: `kubectl exec -it pod_name /bin/sh` (Except kubctl says this format is deprecated, and one should type it differently??
+`ubectl exec [POD] [COMMAND] is DEPRECATED and will be removed in a future version.
+Use kubectl exec [POD] -- [COMMAND] instead.` 🔥🔥🔥 )

+One useful reason to ssh into the pod is to see the values of hidden secret encoded environmental variables if they are mentioned in the code as `os.environ['MY_TABLE']` constants.
+Which is typical, as you want to keep them as env variables so that you could run the same code in different environments (dev / int / prod), and for security reasons they may be obfuscated (aka "sealed-secrets" 🔥🔥🔥🔥🔥)

 Restart pod: `kubectl delete pods pod_name_precise`.
 It deletes it indeed, but then kubernetes immediately restarts it.
 The name needs to be a precise one (?🔥 ) as you're killing an instance.